Midge / EmergersWD-40

 Overview

-A simple emerger/nymph pattern featuring a thread body, sparse dubbing thorax, and soft wing made from mallard or Antron.
+Developed by John Barr in the late 1980s, this simple emerger/nymph pattern features a thread body, sparse dubbing thorax, and soft wing made from mallard or Antron.
 Typically tied in gray, olive, or brown, with a slim profile that matches midge or small mayfly emergers.
+The name comes from the oily sheen of the materials, reminiscent of the penetrating oil.
+Most effective in sizes #18-24 for pressured tailwaters and spring creeks where selective feeding is common.

 Materials